SarAhmed/Recommender-System/README.md

 "earphone"
 ```
 ## Acknowledgment
-This project was designed by the MET department at the German University in Cairo.
+This project outline was designed by the MET department at the German University in Cairo.